Victoria University, Toronto: Sites and architecture

-Victoria University borders Queen's Park, northeast of the University of Toronto's main campus alongside St. Michael's College.
+Victoria University borders Queen's Park, northeast of the University of Toronto's main St. George campus alongside the University of St. Michael's College.
 The Victoria College Building, colloquially called Old Vic, is an example of Richardsonian Romanesque architectural style, built in 1891.
 The architect was W. G. Storm, who died shortly after its completion.
 The campus is centred on the main quadrangle of Victoria, outlined by the Upper and Lower Houses of Burwash Hall.

 West of the Lower Houses is the new Lester B. Pearson Garden of Peace and International Understanding and the E.J.
 Pratt Library beyond it.
 From the eastern side of the building, the Upper Houses look out at Rowell Jackman Hall and the Lower Houses see the St. Michael's College residence of Elmsley.
 The only exceptions are the view from Gate House's tower that looks down St. Mary's Street and the view from the south side of Bowles-Gandier house, which looks upon the main quadrangle of the University of St. Michael's College.